cnvogelg/amitools/docs/tools/xdftool.rst

 ``<volume_name>.blkdev`` file is created to store the disk geometry of disk image's block device.

+If ``fsuae`` option is given then the meta data of each file is written to a FS-UAE compatible ``.uaem`` file right next to the original file.
+Use this option if you want to use the unpacked directory as a volume inside FS-UAE.

 Example::

   > xdftool mydisk.adf unpack .   ; unpack full image to current directory
   > xdftool mydisk.hdf unpack .   ; same for hard disk images
+  > xdftool mydisk.hdf unpack .  fsuae  ; store meta info in .uaem files

 ``pack`` - Create a disk image from host files